-Although there’s no doubt that businesses have made great strides in supporting LGBT+ employees in recent years, these figures send a strong message that there is still much to do.
+Although there’s no doubt that businesses have made great strides in supporting LGBT+ employees in recent years, there is still much to do.

 LGBT+ inclusion is top-of-mind for the business community, not just because it’s the right thing to do, but because of the broad benefits of creating an inclusive culture.
 LGBT-inclusive workplaces help companies to attract and retain top talent, boosting their appeal to growing consumer segments and helping them to innovate for underserved markets.
 On top of that, the diversity of thought provided by a fully inclusive workplace can promote the innovation and creativity required to drive modern businesses forwards.

 It’s my belief that we need to continually evolve our practices in this area and remain vigilant in ensuring a safe and inclusive workplace for the LGBT+ community.
 So what more can organisations do to continuously support and recognise LGBT+ employees?

 Clear policies should be the bare minimum of work to support LGBT+ employees – the basis of a broader culture of inclusion and diversity rather than the full extent of a company’s efforts.
 Improved ways of working on a day-to-day basis will be an important way to tackle discrimination and unconscious bias, while simple initiatives and habits that drive objective decision-making will always deliver better outcomes than any policy.

 For example, reduce unconscious bias by ensuring that meeting documents do not carry a named author and that decisions are based on data and evidence rather than whoever has the loudest voice.
 Employee assessments should be measured against a consistent and objective standard that is applied evenly across the entire company, ensuring that the playing field is level for everybody.